Green's function in general relativity: Harmonic analysis

-Proof of the theorem can be found in literatures, e.g., Ref.\cite{warner1983foundations}.
-Here, we provide an outline of proof in the Euclidean space: \paragraph{\textbf{Step 1:}} Three spaces, $\bm {H}^p_1, d(\Omega_1^{p-1})$ and $ {\cod}(\Omega_1^{p+1})$, are orthogonal to each other such that:
+One can find a proof of this theorem in literature, e.g., Ref.\cite{warner1983foundations}.
+Here, we provide an outline of proof in the Euclidean space. \begin{proof}: The proof consists of two steps: \paragraph{\textbf{Step 1:}}